stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-6.md

 ##### THE PROBLEM

-###### 1. Even if it's the same advertisement, the size and number of advertisements are different for each mobile device
+###### 1. Require an environment where you can read books not only with mobile devices but also with a desktop or laptop

-###### 2. Difficult to distinguish what size of advertisements from each client request
+###### 2. User might feel that they are just reading an Internet page, not a book

-When managing the advertisements, in the existing system, there was difficulty distinguishing advertisement which is from each client.
-Each client provides various advertisements.
-Additionally, the resolution sizes of mobile devices vary widely, requiring distinction of data from advertising management by size and client-specific to profit aggregation.
+It should be possible for users to feel that they are reading a book, not just reading for an Internet article.
+There is also a risk that reading a book with a devices for a long time might be lead to weak eyesight.

 ![](/images/empty_150.png)

 ##### GOAL

-I identified below things I could do to enhance the managing advertisement.
+I identified below things I could do to design the web-novel viewr.

 ###### 1. Optimize the UI to help users quickly find each devices' advertisements of clients